tijptjik/FEWD_1.0/lesson8/slides.md

 * Allow visitor to pay online
 * Copy the code snippet and paste it on the website to create the button
 * PayPal will do the rest for you

+## What is a framework?
+<aside class="notes">Kit (10 Min)</aside>

+* A framework is a environment providing you tools to work
+* A Kitchen is a framework for cooking
+* In the framework, you also need to follow some rules
+* Don't break the rule!